ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 <p>To log in to the machines in the Computer Science labs, or to connect remotely, you will need a <b>College of Engineering account</b>.</p>

-<p>At this point, please go to <a href="https://ucsb.box.com/s/px12flf8g41m8g0gq4n6zqbbc9phkfrs" target="_blank">THIS LINK</a> and view the important presentation from Engineering Computing Infrastructure on the College of Engineering accounts and computer labs.
+<p>At this point, please go to <a href="https://ucsb.box.com/s/px12flf8g41m8g0gq4n6zqbbc9phkfrs" target="_blank">THIS LINK</a> and view the important presentation from Engineering Computing Infrastructure on the College of Engineering accounts and computer labs.</p>

 <p>You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.</p>